THE-HERMES/Trainings/README.md

   </p>

-⚡ There are trainings on specific topics. <br>
+⚡ There are trainings on specific topics.
+You can access the trainings via [this link](https://github.com/THE-HERMES/Trainings/discussions).<br>
 ⚡ Do not focus on different subjects other than the training given to you.
 This will be to your detriment. <br>
 ⚡ Review the tutorials at least twice to understand.
 And do not lose hope. <br>
 ⚡ Some packages will have templates inside the compressed file.
 I hope you like surprises!<br>